Buckingham Palace, Trafalgar Square and the National Gallery

-What is common between the Buckingham Palace, Trafalgar Square and the National Gallery?
+What is common between Buckingham Palace, Trafalgar Square, and the National Gallery?

 Answer: Crowds.

-Alright, there were crowds everywhere I have been so far – at the London Tower, the Borough Markets and St Paul’s Cathedral, but they were nothing compared to what I saw at the Buckingham Palace grounds.
+Alright, there were crowds everywhere I have been so far.
+At the London Tower, at Borough Markets, and at St Paul’s Cathedral.
+But they were nothing compared to what I saw at the Buckingham Palace grounds.

 Buckingham Palace

-The weather was exceptionally good, sun was out and we were in time to see famous Changing the Guards ceremony.
+The weather was perfect, the sun was out, and we were in time to see the famous Changing the Guards ceremony.

 Except we didn’t.

-After waiting for a long time a policeman told me that Changing the Guards is not happening today.
-Instead there was Trooping the Colour ceremony.
+After waiting for a long time, a policeman told me that Changing the Guards was not happening today.
+Instead, there was Trooping the Colour ceremony.

-Trooping the Colour has marked the official birthday of the British monarch for 260 years.
-Over 1400 parading soldiers, 200 horses and 400 musicians come together each June in a great display of military precision, horsemanship and fanfare to mark The Queen’s official birthday.
+Trooping the Colour marks the official birthday of the British monarch.
+A 260-years old tradition.
+Over 1400 soldiers, 200 horses, and 400 musicians come together each June in a great display of military precision, horsemanship, and fanfare to mark The Queen’s official birthday.

-My husband and I watched the first dress rehearsal of Trooping the Colour for Queen’s Birthday next weekend.
+My husband and I watched the first dress rehearsal of Trooping the Colour.
 That trumped the Changing the Guards.

-Here are five interesting things I found about the palace:
+Here are five interesting things I found about Buckingham Palace:

-- When it was first built, The Buckingham Palace was not a palace but a townhouse.
-It was built for the Duke of Buckingham in 1703.
+- When it was first built in 1703, Buckingham Palace was not a palace but a townhouse.
+It was built for the Duke of Buckingham.

-- King George III bought it in 1761 as private residence for Queen Charlotte and it became to be known as The Queen’s House.
+- King George III bought it in 1761 as a private residence for Queen Charlotte, and it became to be known as The Queen’s House.

 - During the 19th century, three wings were added to it around a central courtyard to enlarge it.
 In 1837, Queen Victoria became the first monarch to take it up as royal residence.

-- In around 1610, James I planted 10,000 mulberry trees on a site that forms North West corner of Buckingham Palace gardens now, to set up a silk industry in England.
-The project failed, because he planted wrong mulberry trees.
+- In around 1610, James I planted 10,000 mulberry trees on a site that forms the northwest corner of Buckingham Palace gardens, to set up a silk industry in England.
+The project failed because he planted the wrong mulberry trees.

-- The Buckingham Palace is open to public three months a year, usually in summer.
-This year it is open from 22 July to 29 September.
+- Buckingham Palace is open to the public three months a year, usually in summer.
 During these months, you can walk through 19 of the magnificent State Rooms and explore the Palace’s Gardens.

-Trafalgar Square is walking distance from the Buckingham palace but it was hard to get there because of barricades.
+Trafalgar Square is within walking distance of Buckingham palace, but it was hard to get there because of barricades.

-Trafalgar square was bustling with tourists, activists and street artists.
-But there was something missing.
+The Square was bustling with tourists, activists, and street artists.
+But something was missing.

 No pigeons.

-Trafalgar is the name give to an area formerly know as Charing Cross to commemorate the Battle of Trafalgar, a British naval victory in the Napoleonic Wars over France and Spain that took place on 21 October 1805 at the coast of Cape Trafalgar.
+This area was previously called Charing Cross.
+It was named Trafalgar Square to commemorate the Battle of Trafalgar, a British naval victory in the Napoleonic Wars over France and Spain in 1805 at the coast of Cape Trafalgar.

 National Art Gallery

-I was more mesmerized by the National Gallery building, both its exterior and as well as interior.
+I was mesmerized by the National Gallery building, both its exterior and as well as interior.

 The building was an object of public ridicule before it was even completed.
-Two years before completion, its infamous “pepperpot” elevation appeared on the frontispiece of Contrasts (1836).
-Even King William IV (in his last recorded utterance) thought the building a “nasty little pokey hole.”
+Its infamous “pepperpot” elevation appeared on the frontispiece of Contrasts (1836).
+Even King William IV (in his last recorded utterance) called it a “nasty little pokey hole.”

 Fortnum and Mason

-While walking through the Piccadilly street my daughter spotted the Fortnum and Mason departmental store and took us in, “You got to see this,” she said, “this is where Londoners buy gifts.”
+While walking through Piccadilly Street, my daughter spotted the Fortnum and Mason departmental store and took us in.
+“You got to see this,” she said, “this is where Londoners buy gifts.”

-Fortnum and Mason is a department store that caters for high end shoppers.
+Fortnum and Mason cater to high-end shoppers.
 It was established in 1707 by William Fortnum and Hugh Mason.
-Starting as a groceries store it built its reputation on supplying quality food throughout the Victorian era.
-Later it developed into a department store and focused on stocking a variety of exotic, specialty and also ‘basic’ provisions.
+Starting as a grocery store, it built its reputation on supplying quality food throughout the Victorian era.
+Later it developed into a department store and focused on stocking various exotic, specialty, and also ‘basic’ provisions.

-It caters for royalty and aristocracy.
-Many of the items on display didn’t even have a price tags.
-Perhaps it works on the principle, “If you need to know the price you can’t afford them.”
+It caters to royalty and aristocracy.
+Many of the items on display didn’t even have price tags.
+Perhaps it works on the principle, “If you need to know the price, you can’t afford it.”

 As the story goes, William Fortnum was a footman in the household of Queen Anne.
 The royal family’s insistence on having new candles every night resulted in large amounts of half-used wax, which Fortnum promptly resold for a tidy profit.
 The enterprising Fortnum also had a sideline business as a grocer.
 He convinced his landlord, Hugh Mason, to be his associate, and they founded the first Fortnum & Mason store in Mason’s small shop in St James’s Market in 1707.